Mercy Catholic College students are given the opportunity to participate in a number of different activities.

 In Public Speaking, students participate in the Catholic Schools Debating Association competition in Term 2.

-Designed to help build self-esteem, the programme has enabled Mercy Catholic students (ages 14+) to become more confident, interactive members of the community.
+Designed to help build self-esteem, the program has enabled Mercy Catholic students (ages 14+) to become more confident, interactive members of the community.

-Recognised and highly valued by employers and community organisations, the benefits gained from attainment of a Duke of Edinburgh Award are many.
+Recognised and highly valued by employers and community organisations, the benefits gained from the attainment of a Duke of Edinburgh’s International Award are many.
 Each year the Bronze Award is offered to our Year 9 students with many moving on to complete the Silver and Gold Award during their senior years.

-The Duke of Edinburgh compulsory registration fee are as follows:
+The Duke of Edinburgh’s International Award compulsory registration fee are as follows:

 + Annual Affiliation fee *